KholdHart/The-News/README.md

 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 🐛 Known Issues

-- API key is exposed in client-side code (acceptable for demo purposes)
-- NewsAPI free tier has request limitations
-- Some news sources may block images (fallback images are provided)

 ## 🔮 Future Enhancements